-While this section includes normalized impacts relative to several heating and cooling technologies and fuels, the key impacts that are used in the adoption modelling tool is provided in the table below.
-These impacts use the appropriate baseline for to-each indoor head installed within each group used in the adoption model as discussed in Section 3.3.5.3.
+While this section includes normalized impacts relative to several heating and cooling technologies and fuels, the key impacts that are used in the adoption modelling tool are provided in the table below.
+These impacts use the appropriate baseline for each indoor head installed within each group used in the adoption model as discussed in Section 3.3.5.3.
 This calculation was made by using the indoor capacities installed and the normalized heating and cooling impacts per ton of rated capacity to that of each head and baseline.
 Note that in the final model, multifamily was collapsed into a single entry since the two sub categories only had one sample point in each.
 Table 5-1 summarizes the DHP impacts by adoption category.
+This table also includes an overall MMbtu impact for each adoption category that uses standard factors28 to convert the site savings values.
+The overall weighted average savings is 10.7 MMBtu per home.

-$^{19}\ http://ma-eeac.org/wordpress/wp-content/uploads/Ductless-Mini-Split-Heat-Pump-Impact-Evaluation.pdf$ kWh Impact (avg per Therm Impact (avg per home) Carbon Reductions (metric tons of Adoption Tool Category Number home) Overall Oil Gas CO2) Multi Family Electric Heat 1 3,185.7 - - - 0.8 Multi Family Non-Electric Heat 1 -1,351.8 273 .4 273.4 - 201.9 Single Family Electric Heat 8 588.4 112.9 71.5 41.3 53.3 Single Family Cooling Only, Non-Electric Heat 12 -601.9 101.9 72.9 29.0 53.9 Single Family Not Only Cool, Non-Electric Heat 38 -713.4 130.5 123.9 6.6 91.5
+27 http://ma-eeac.org/wordpress/wp-content/uploads/Ductless-Mini-Split-Heat-Pump-Impact-Evaluation.pdf kWh Impact (avg per Therm Impact (avg per home) Overall MMBtu Impact (avg per home) Carbon Reductions (metric tons of CO2) Adoption Tool Category n home) Overall Oil Gas Multi Family Electric Heat 1 3,185.7 - - 10.9 0.8 Multi Family Non-Electric Heat 1 -1,351.8 273 .4 273.4 22.7 1.7 Single Family Electric Heat 8 588.4 112.9 71.5 41.3 13.3 0.9 Single Family Cooling Only, Non- Electric Heat 12 -601.9 101.9 72.9 29.0 8.1 0.5 Single Family Not Only Cool, Non- Electric Heat 38 -713.4 130.5 123.9 6.6 10.6 0.8